 by Stephen Clawson, FMP — This article is Part One of a three-part series addressing strategies for managing high-performing facility operations that are resilient, safe, healthy, productive, and efficient.
 The themes of this series are shown in the following figure:

 Part Two of this series, discusses in detail analyzing your facilities data.
+Part Three shows how to apply the results from our Analysis in Part Two to plan what needs to be done.

 Understanding What You Have: Asset Inventory